 2. Ignoring followers and comments.

 I realise that when you get to thousands of followers, it might be difficult to keep track of comments and the like.
 But if you care about your followers, you will surely try.
-Especially if you only just wrote the post, are clearly online, and you only have one comment on your post.
+Especially if you only have one comment on your post.

 If you only have a couple of hundred followers, get a grip and lose that self importance!
 The amount of times I see comments ignored or shunned is really sad.